Apache SpamAssassin: Bayesian filtering

 Apache SpamAssassin reinforces its rules through Bayesian filtering where a user or administrator "feeds" examples of good (ham) and bad (spam) into the filter in order to learn the difference between the two.
 For this purpose, Apache SpamAssassin provides the command-line tool sa-learn, which can be instructed to learn a single mail or an entire mailbox as either ham or spam.

 Typically, the user will move unrecognized spam to a separate folder, and then run sa-learn on the folder of non-spam and on the folder of spam separately.
 Alternatively, if the mail user agent supports it, sa-learn can be called for individual emails.
 Regardless of the method used to perform the learning, SpamAssassin's Bayesian test will help score future e-mails based on this learning to improve the accuracy.

 Licensing

 Apache SpamAssassin is free/open source software, licensed under the Apache License 2.0.
 Versions prior to 3.0 are dual-licensed under the Artistic License and the GNU General Public License.

+Many commercially available anti-spam packages integrate SpamAssassin as part of their products, such as SpamKiller by McAfee and Kerio MailServer by Kerio.